Johann-S/bs-stepper/README.md

 [Demo](https://johann-s.github.io/bs-stepper/)

-If you want to see our last changes it's here: [https://bs-stepper.netlify.com/](https://bs-stepper.netlify.com/)
+If you want to see our latest changes checkout <https://bs-stepper.netlify.com/>

 Features: